 Gaps in the Strategy: 1.
 Protect key community public open green spaces - including Collier Reserve and its surrounds - by clearly identifying and outlining these areas to prevent exclusive use, privatisation or redevelopment that could reduce tree cover or limit public access.
 Prioritise targeted planting in these areas to increase canopy, shade and usability for players, spectators and park users.
-2. Clearly identify and prioritise green wildlife corridors - including Collier Reserve and its surrounds, which has been identified as a major roosting site - to protect endangered species like the black cockatoos.
+2. Clearly identifying and pointing in these areas to increase canopy, shade and usability for players, spectators and park users.
+2. Clearly identify and prioritise green wildlife corridors - including Collier Reserve and its surrounds, which has been identified as a major roosting site - to protect endangered species like the black tockatoos.
 Communicate a stronger commitment to their protection and outline a clear plan for habitat preservation, including planting and maintaining food sources to support their long-term survival.
 3. Conduct suburb-level audits of green infrastructure to assess canopy coverage, species diversity, tree health and age to establish a benchmark for tracking progress and guiding succession planning.
 This is particularly important for identifying and planning the replacement of ageing trees - such as pine trees that provide a critical food source for endangered black cockatoos - by planting additional pines and other complementary food-source species to sustain long-term habitat needs.
-4. Analyse urban heat island effects using thermal and land surface data to identify and map vulnerable areas requiring targeted greening interventions.
+4. Analyse urban heat island effects using thermal and land surface data to identify and may vulnerable areas requiring targeted greening interventions.
 This ensures that the strategy is data-driven and actionable.
 5. Establish a 10-year strategy (2025-2035) with phased milestones, supported by three-yearly reviews and five-yearly public consultation, to ensure long-term accountability and community engagement.

 Clear direction and actions to deal with the below key issues is lacking: Foreshore areas and how public and environmental amenity will be balanced with protection of resident views.
 Street tree provision and how neighborhood shade and cooling will be balanced with opposition from some landowners.
 Identification and greening of urban hot spots.
 Identification of important pedestrian links, gaps in shade, and priority responses.
 Identification of wildlife corridors, gaps and priority responses.
 Protection of street verges and parkland areas for trees and other urban greening.
-Protection of urban greening and/or development.
-Protecting and enhancing biodiversity and supporting vulnerable and endangered species such as Carnaby Cockatoos and the Forest Redtail Cockatoos.
-The increasing numbers of pests and disease impacting our urban greening.
+Protection of urban greening spaces from rezoning and/or development.
+Protecting our urban greening.
 The growing numbers of aging trees and succession planning.
 A warmer, drier climate and increasing water restrictions.
 Vandalism of existing and newly planted public trees and greening and how the City will respond.
 Community education, engagement and collaboration.
 Targets and public reporting to ensure accountability.
 Suggest the following is addressed as a priority with tangible actions: 1.
 Protect key community public open green spaces - including Collier Reserve and its surrounds - by clearly identifying and outlining these areas to prevent exclusive use, privatisation or redevelopment that could reduce tree cover or limit public access.
-Prioritise targeted planting in these areas to increase canopy, shade and usability for players, speciators and park users.
-2. Clearly identify and prioritise green wildlife corridors - including Collier Reserve and its surrounds, which has been identified as a major roosting site - to protect endangered species like the black cockatoos.
-Communicate a stronger commitment to their protection and outline a clear plan for habitat preservation, including planting and maintaining food sources to support their long-term survival.
-3. Conduct su
+Prioritise targeted planting in these areas to increase canopy, shade and usability for players, specias like the black cockatoos.
+Communitate a stronger commitment to their protection and outline a clear plan for habitat preservation, including flanting and maintaining food sources to support their long-term survival.
+3. Conduct suburb-level audits of green infrastructure to assess canopy coverage, species diversity, tree health and age to establish a benchmark for tracking progress and guiding succession planning.
+This is particularly important for identifying and planning the replacement of ageing trees - such as pine trees that provide a critical food source for endangered black cockatoos - by plant